-The bridge is just like a rainbow crawling on Yangtze River, which is quite overwhelming and impressive, especially at night.
-At night, the 1048 lights on railings and 540 metal halide lamps on piers illuminate the river as bright as daytime.
-With 150 pair of magnolia-flower-shaped streetlights on road-bridge and 228 sodium lamps on huge sculptures, the bridge is just like a string of luminous pearl embedded on Yangtze River.
+The bridge is like a rainbow crawling along the Yangtze River, which is quite overwhelming and impressive, especially at night when the 1,048 lights on the railings and 540 metal halide lamps on the piers illuminate the river as bright as daytime.
+With 150 pairs of streetlights on the bridge and 228 sodium lamps atop huge sculptures, the bridge is like a string of luminous pearls embedded on the Yangtze River.

 How to get to: Take buses No. 132, 136, 150, 151, 159 and get off at Nanbao Park.
 Buses bounding for Pukou and Dachang stops at the bridge.